 With Easter Sunday in the review mirror, “wedding season” is gearing up in many churches.
-Today’s post is the second in a multi-part series sharing some tips about weddings from a church organist who’s seen (almost) everything.
+Today’s post is the second in a two-part series sharing some tips about weddings from a church organist who’s seen (almost) everything.
 For Part 1, click here.

 Think outside the box to avoid cookie cutter ceremony music.

-The year my husband and I married, I played ten other weddings.
+The summer my husband and I married, I played ten other weddings.
 So, when planning our music, I just couldn’t stomach another rendition of Pachebel’s Canon in D or Bach’s Jesu, Joy of Man’s Desiring.
 Instead we chose a handful of favorite hymns and gave our organist (who had impeccable taste) free rein to pick great arrangements of them.
 We processed in to my favorite hymn and recessed out to my husband’s.
 And years later, family members were still talking about the phenomenal arrangement of Jesus Loves Me that our organist chose to play just before the ceremony.

 Divulge all the details – no matter how gory.